sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

       b and c values.
     * Increasing the s parameter allows for better control over residual ringing but makes the result a bit softer.
-    * The default values of b and c (121/19) create a very soft result.
-      It may be better to use sharper values like 90/-12.
+    * The default values of b and c (121/19) create a soft film-like look/makeup.
+It may be better to use sharper values like 80/-20 with higher 'sharpness/acutance'

     Defaults: ``b=121.0``, ``c=19.0``, ``s=2.3``